-Texas A&M AgriLife Extension Service (AgriLife): As of July 20, the State of Texas Assessment Portal received 449 AgSTAT submissions with 117 requesting AgriLife assistance and County Extension Agents (CEA) will follow up with landowners in their respective counties.
-Two liaisons are working remotely from the SOC over the weekend.
-The STAR received from Austin County will be canceled as TDEM Recovery is working to meet their needs.
+Texas A&M AgriLife Extension Service (AgriLife): As of July 22, the State of Texas Assessment Portal received 452 AgSTAT submissions with 117 requesting AgriLife assistance and County Extension Agents (CEA) will follow up with landowners in their respective counties.
+Two liaisons are on duty at the SOC for Hurricane Beryl recovery.

-Texas A&M Engineering Extension Service Public Works Response Team (TEEX/PWRT): On July 18, the Surfside Beach strike team completed cleaning and restoring the city's wastewater system.
-One PWRT member is continuing to move commodities at NRG, and one is acting as a liaison at FEMA's Generator Staging Base in Angleton.
+Texas A&M Engineering Extension Service Public Works Response Team (TEEX/PWRT): On July 22, one PWRT member remains at NRG moving commodities, and one SOC Liaison at the SOC.